Musings on the Power-Fear Paradigm, Part 1. An exploration of the Power-Fear Cultural Paradigm, with a view to appreciating its nuances.

 How do I find out my own Colors of Worldview?

-KnowledgeWorkx will be publishing several articles over the next few weeks that will explore all three of the Colors of Worldview in-depth.
-We are also excited to be able to offer our new online Discovery Tool that graphs your profile and gives you a personalized report.
-If you would like to learn about your own color(s), check out this opportunity to discover your own Three Colors of Worldview profile:
+KnowledgeWorkx has published several articles that explore all three of the Colors of Worldview in-depth or see how this fits into the broader framework of culture.
+If you would like to learn about your own color(s), check out this opportunity to discover your own Three Colors of Worldview profile, and get a personalized report: